Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 Write the main code block, the while loop.
-This is to be run repetitively until the loop is broken by pressing **"q"** on the keyboard connected to the Raspberry Pi. *Jump to pseudo code [here](#pseudocode) for an explanation of the main while loop*
+This is to be run repetitively until the user presses **"q"** on the keyboard connected to the Raspberry Pi, which will break the loop and stop the robot. *Jump to the [pseudo code](#pseudocode) for a detailed explanation of the function of the main while loop.*

 ```
 while(True):